andisearch/andisearch.github.io/welcome_promo_message.md

-Andi is currently overwhelmed 🤯
+Andi is running okay 🤗
-Please be patient while we add GPUs 🤗